The latest addition to the Northern Quarter is truly something Manchester has never seen before...

 Now, I’d heard quite a lot of buzz about the BBQ Lamb Skewers (£5) before arriving, with one friend calling them “The best bits of lamb I’ve ever had in my life” and our photographer claiming them to be a “must have“.
 So I was suitably excited to try them and boy – they are good!

-Glazed in a miso sauced and topped with a sprinkling of lamb fat yeast flakes, I can see these skewers becoming the ‘signature’ dish at Wilderness, especially during this initial opening period.
+Glazed in a miso sauced and topped with a sprinkling of lamb fat yeast flakes, I can see these skewers becoming the ‘signature’ dish at Wolf At The Door, especially during this initial opening period.
 It’s truly a masterful piece of craft and something that everybody invariably talks about and wants to try.

 Similarly, I was highly impressed with the perfectly seared and seasoned Braised Lamb Belly (£5), and the equally exceptional Pressed Potato (£5), which comes with Smoked Egg, Brown Crab and is finished with a subtle dill pollen.

-Between our starters and mains, we had chance to taste some of Wilderness’ extensive wine list – a list that focusses heavily on natural wines from small independent suppliers and sources.
+Between our starters and mains, we had chance to taste some of Wolf At The Door’ extensive wine list – a list that focusses heavily on natural wines from small independent suppliers and sources.

 They want “well-made, natural and biodynamic wines from producers whose wine-making practices are carried out with love and care” and nothing exemplifies this than the Orange Roter Veltliner I was lucky enough to savour.